amutava/Amity/README.md

 `create_room  <room_name><room_type>...`

-This create a room or a list of rooms where room_type can either be office or living.
+This creates a room or a list of rooms where room_type can either be office or living.
 Example usage:

 `add_person <first_name> <last_name> <role> [<wants_accommodation>]`